mccanne/zq/docs/language/README.md

 using `switch`:
 ```
 from ... | switch (
-  case color == "red" => op1 | op2 | ...
+  color == "red" => op1 | op2 | ... ;
-  case color == "blue" => op1 | op2 | ...
+  color == "blue" => op1 | op2 | ... ;
-  case * => op1 | op2 | ...
+  default => op1 | op2 | ...
 ) | ...
 ```

-> TBD: (MOVE THIS TO AN ISSUE)
-> In writing the switch example, I think we should unify the syntax with
-> split by dropping the "case" keyword and using semicolon for path termination.
-> Also, we should have a form where you can switch on an expr and have a
-> "default" keyword, e.g.,
->   switch color (
->     "red" => op1 | op2 | ...
->     "blue" => op1 | op2 | ...
->     default => op1 | op2 | ...
->   )

 ## Operators

-Each operator performs a specific operation on a stream of records and is identified by name.
+Each operator is identified by name and performs a specific operation on a stream of records.
 The entire list of operators is documented in the [Zed Operator Reference](operators/README.md).

-For three important and commonly used set of operators, the operator name is optional as the compiler can determine from syntax and context, which of the unnamed operators is intended.
-  This promotes an easy-to-type UX for these common use cases.
+For three important and commonly used set of operators, the operator name is optional as the compiler can determine from syntax and context which operator is intended.
+This promotes an easy-to-type, interactive UX for these common use cases.
 They include:
-* _filter_ - drops all input that does no match a specified search expression
+* _filter_ - drops all input that does no match a specified [search expression](search-syntax/README.md)
 * _summarize_ - perform zero or more aggregations with optional group-by keys
 * _put_ - add or modify fields to records